Metabyte2710/RGB/Redragon-K556-Devarajas.md

 | 0x02               | 500Hz                |
 | 0x03               | 1000Hz               |

+# Unknown Data Command (0x10)

+Changing profile sends this command with all zeros, but it seems to follow the same number of bytes and offset format of command 0x11.
+Perhaps a direct color mode?
+It could be some other per-key data as well.

 # Custom Color Data Command (0x11)

 | Index | Value | Description        |